ECTS

 The objectives of this module are:

--acquire knowledge of the mechanisms of nervous system development (from the earliest to the latest stages), based on the study of different model organisms and considering different experimental approaches (particularly the genetic approach).
+-acquire knowledge about the mechanisms of nervous system development (from the earliest to the latest stages), based on the study of different model organisms and considering different experimental approaches (particularly the genetic approach).

--be able to take a critical approach to experimental results in this field be aware of the conservation of developmental mechanisms between different organisms (e.g. from insects to humans) and of the impact of development on neurological and psychiatric pathologies in children and adults.
+-be able to take a critical approach to experimental results in this field; be aware of the conservation of developmental mechanisms between different organisms (e.g., from insects to humans) and the impact of development on neurological and psychiatric disorders in children and adults.

--become aware of the conservation of developmental mechanisms between different organisms (e.g. from insects to humans) and the impact of development on neurological and psychiatric pathologies in children and adults.
+-to become aware of the conservation of developmental mechanisms between different organisms (e.g., from insects to humans) and the impact of development on neurological and psychiatric disorders in children and adults.

 Teaching hours

-Obtaining a Bachelor's degree with courses in neuroscience: basic knowledge of Neurobiology/Neurophysiology, Sensoriality and Motricity, or its equivalence for schools of medicine, pharmacy, engineering, etc...
+Obtaining a degree with course units in neuroscience: basic knowledge of neurobiology/neurophysiology, sensory perception, and motor skills, or its equivalent for medical, pharmacy, engineering, and other schools.

 Recommended prerequisites: Knowledge of major physiological and neurobiological functions.